 Like Ryan Reynolds, Christensen was born in Vancouver, BC.
 He rose to fame as Anakin Skywalker, and while some criticized his acting ability, many others feel that the main issue lay with the script and not Christensen’s performance.

-Rumours surfaced earlier this year that Bond producers were considering him to play a new, different sort of 007.
-Though these rumours ultimately proved false, one never knows with Hollywood.
-Perhaps taking a shot at the famous agent would revitalize his career and bring Christensen the enduring fame that has thus far eluded him.
+Rumors surfaced earlier this year that Bond producers were considering him to play a new, different sort of 007.
+Though these rumors ultimately proved false, one never knows with Hollywood.
+Perhaps taking a shot portraying the next James Bond would revitalize his career and bring Christensen the enduring fame that has thus far eluded him.

 Although he was born in Beirut, Lebanon, Reeves is a naturalized Canadian.
 Older than our previous suggestions, Reeves has extensive experience with big-budget action films, and is still capable of kicking butt, as seen in his John Wick series.
 He has a loyal following and could bring new viewers to the venerable franchise.